 With over 1,500 species of rodents living worldwide, they make up the largest group of mammals.
 Examples of rodents that most people are familiar with include mice, rats, squirrels, chipmunks, beavers, and porcupines.
 As our habitats have merged with those of rodents, we find these resourceful creatures foraging for food, water, and shelter in our yards and homes.
 Rodents are very damaging pests due to their continuously growing front incisors.
 To keep their teeth from overgrowing, they gnaw on almost everything they come across.

 Property owners regularly encounter species of rodents in and around Spokane, WA, including field mice, house mice, roof rats, and Norway rats.

 Field mice have small, stocky bodies covered in coarse chestnut brown to dark brown fur, with a light grey underbelly.
 They have a blunt nose and short ears.
 Field mice live outside, often in areas near homes and buildings, allowing them to easily find their way indoors to forage for food and shelter.

 House mice have oval-shaped bodies covered in light brown or gray fur and a lighter-colored underbelly.
 They have a pointed nose and small ears.
 House mice commonly invade homes and other structures.

 Roof rats have a thin, athletic body that allows them to climb and enter into structures at the roof level easily.
-Dark brown or black fur with gray hairs scattered throughout covers their body, and their underbelly is a lighter color.
-Roof rats have a pointed nose.
+Dark brown or black fur with gray hairs scattered throughout covers their body, and their underbelly is lighter.
+Roof rats have pointed noses.